stephenbuck/skillbase/README.md

 An event-driven architecture is such a natural way of looking at applications that it’s hard to choose any other architecture.
 I’ve been doing some form of event-driven development for most of my career, so it’s gratifying to see it being so widely used these days.
 I’ll be using Kafka for the message broker and Cloud-Events for the event definitions.

+Event-Sourcing

+I'm not using Event-Sourcing for the first phase - just straightforward notifications.
+In future phases, it'll become important for Eventual-Consistency among the various distributed components (microservices, distributed caches, etc).

 Microservice Implementation

 Past iterations have been implemented using a handful of services combined into one monolithic application, but there are definitely advantages to having a more fine-grained, microservice architecture and most new systems are being built this way.
 I’ll be using a combination of Jakarta EE and Spring Boot as they are the most popular microservice frameworks for Java.
+Some of the microservices may end up being facades for third-party components (e.g. KeyCloak for IAM).

 Jakarta EE

 Jakarta EE is the latest incarnation of the J2EE framework.
 I have extensive experience with J2EE so it will be interesting to see how the framework has advanced.
 I expect to use Jakarta EE, especially the MicroProfile, for the core framework.

-Spring Boot

-Spring Boot is more or less the go-to solution for Java microservices.
-I expect to use Spring Boot primarily for configuration and deployment.

-Java
+Language (Java 21)

 I’ve used Java for every backend implementation of this project so far and can’t see any compelling reason to switch over to something like Python, JavaScript, especially given the recent evolution of Java.
 I may use another language in subsequent iterations, but Java has changed so much in recent years that I really need to get some hands-on time with the new features like closures, records, etc.

+Runtime (Spring Boot)

+Spring Boot is more or less the current go-to solution for running Java microservices.

-GraphQL
+GraphQL (SmallRye)

 One thing I’ve learned from all the reading I’ve been doing lately is that GraphQL is here to stay.
 It’s such a huge improvement over clumsy old REST that it’s hard to not use it.
 I expect that it will improve performance and simplify code, but what I’m most excited about is that can be used as a “single source of truth” when doing domain-driven design.
 Once a design has been captured in a GraphQL schema, it can be used to generate a variety of other artifacts like value objects, SQL tables, etc. It’s makes it much easier to keep everything in synch.

+REST (RestEasy)

-I’m probably going to include a REST API as well, as it’s still very popular.
+I’m including a REST API as well, as it’s still very popular and commonly used for integration with third-party tools.

 Broker (Kafka)